 Q=mHcp,HTH,in-TH,out=mCcp,CTC,out-TC,in (1)

 In this experiment, heat transfer performance is analyzed for a counter-flow tube-in-tube heat exchanger.
-Here hot fluid flows one direction through an inner tube.
+Here hot fluid flows in one direction through an inner tube.
 Cold fluid flows in the opposite direction through the annular space between the inner tube and an outer tube.
 The average temperature difference that drives heat transfer between the two streams is the log-mean temperature difference (LMTD, Fig. 1), defined in Eqn.
 2 for the counter-flow HX configuration.
 If the temperature differences at both ends of the heat exchanger match within measurement precision (TH,in-TC,out=TH,out-TC,in), a simpler LMTD formula should be used.

 LMTD=TH,in-TC,out-TH,out-TC,inlnTH,in-TC,outTH,out-TC,in TH,in-TC,out≠TH,out-TC,inTH,in-TC,out+TH,out-TC,in2 TH,in-TC,out=TH,out-TC,in (2)